 When to use Wix

-We’d recommend using Wix for building your website if:
+We’d recommend using Wix for building your professional website if:

 - You want to launch a small online store.
-Wix’s ecommerce features are surprisingly advanced (read more about Wix’s store builder here); or
+Wix’s ecommerce tools are surprisingly advanced (read more about Wix’s store builder here); or

 - You have a yoga studio, beauty salon, or fitness center, and want to accept one-on-one or group bookings.
 The Wix Bookings app can help you do that